ingeniasoftware/luthier-ci/readme.md

 #### Named routes

-You can assign names to your routes so you don't have to worry about future path changes:
+You can assign names to your routes so you don't have to worry about future url changes:

 ```php
 Route::get('company/about_us', 'testcontroller@index')->name('about_us');
 ```

-Use the `route()` function with to retrieve the compiled path:
+Use the `route()` function to retrieve the compiled url:

 ```php
 <a href="<?= route('about_us');?>">My link!</a>